MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 5. Optionally, you can update from an account key based connection to a resource-based or subscription-based connection.
 Once upgraded, you cannot revert to account key after the update.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 You can't change **Container** information when updating the connection.

 6. Optionally, you can provide a Microsoft Dataverse environment URL under **Configure data sharing with Microsoft Dataverse and enable additional capabilities**.
-These capabilities inlcude data sharing with applications and solutions based on Microsoft Dataverse, data ingestion from on-premises data sources, or the use [predictions](predictions.md).
+These capabilities include data sharing with applications and solutions based on Microsoft Dataverse, data ingestion from on-premises data sources, or the use [predictions](predictions.md).
 Select **Enable data sharing** to share Customer Insights output data with a Microsoft Dataverse Managed Data lake.

    > [!NOTE]
    > - Data sharing with Microsoft Dataverse Managed Data Lake is currently not supported when you save all data to your own Azure Data Lake Storage.
    > - [Prediction of missing values in an entity](predictions.md) is currently not supported when you enable data sharing with Microsoft Dataverse Managed Data Lake.

-   Once you enable data sharing with Microsoft Dataverse, a full refresh of your data sources and other processes will be triggered.
-If processes are currently running and queued, you will not see the option to enable data sharing with Microsoft Dataverse.
-You can wait for those processes to complete or cancel them to enable data sharing.
+   After enabling data sharing with Microsoft Dataverse, a full refresh of your data sources and other processes starts.
+If processes are currently running, you don't see the option to enable data sharing with Microsoft Dataverse.
+Wait for those processes to complete or cancel them to enable data sharing.

    :::image type="content" source="media/datasharing-with-DataverseMDL.png" alt-text="Configuration options to enable data sharing with Microsoft Dataverse.":::